 To stay clean and comfortable during the night, use a set of “sleeping” clothes.
 Since your hiking clothes can get sweaty and dirty during the day, using a separate set of clothes for sleeping is a good idea.

-However, don’t go overboard with your “sleeping” clothes and keep them light and simple.
-The other thing is, change into your sleeping clothes only when all your other tasks are over and you are ready to move into the sleeping bag.
+However, don’t go overboard with your “sleeping” clothes; keep them light and simple.
+The other thing is, to change into your sleeping clothes only when all your other tasks are over and you are ready to move into the sleeping bag.

 Other than that, you can think of picking a sleeping bag liner.
-Apart from adding to the warmth, it also helps in keeping the bag clean.
+Apart from adding to the warmth, it also helps keep the bag clean.

 Remember, cleaning your feet daily is a must while backpacking.
-With your feet stuck in the socks and a pair of heavy backpacking boots all through the day, there isn’t much space for the skin to breathe.
+With your feet stuck in socks and a pair of heavy backpacking boots throughout the day, there isn’t much space for the skin to breathe.

-The accumulation of sweat and dirt can not only make them smelly but also lead to a nasty fungal infection.
+The accumulation of sweat and dirt can make them smelly and lead to a nasty fungal infection.